mikeroyal/Google-Cloud-Guide/README.md

 [Knative](https://knative.dev/) is a Kubernetes-based platform to build, deploy, and manage modern serverless workloads.
 Knative takes care of the operational overhead details of networking, autoscaling (even to zero), and revision tracking.

 [KubeFlow](https://www.kubeflow.org/) is a tool dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.

+[Kubebox](https://github.com/astefanutti/kubebox) is a Terminal and Web console for Kubernetes.

+[Kubsec](https://github.com/controlplaneio/kubesec) is a Security risk analysis for Kubernetes resources.

+[Replex](https://www.replex.io/) is a Kubernetes Governance and Cost Management for the Cloud-Native Enterprise.

+[Virtual Kubelet](https://virtual-kubelet.io/) is an open-source [Kubernetes kubelet](https://kubernetes.io/docs/reference/generated/kubelet/) implementation that masquerades as a kubelet.

+[Telepresence](https://www.telepresence.io/) is a fast, local development for Kubernetes and OpenShift microservices.

+[Weave Scope](https://www.weave.works/oss/scope/) is a tool that automatically detects processes, containers, hosts.
+No kernel modules, no agents, no special libraries, no coding.
+It seamless integration with Docker, Kubernetes, DCOS and AWS ECS.

+[Nuclio](https://nuclio.io/) is a high-performance "serverless" framework focused on data, I/O, and compute intensive workloads.
+It is well integrated with popular data science tools, such as [Jupyter](https://jupyter.org/) and [Kubeflow](https://www.kubeflow.org/); supports a variety of data and streaming sources; and supports execution over CPUs and GPUs.

+[Supergiant Control](https://github.com/supergiant/control) is a tool that manages the lifecycle of clusters on your infrastructure and allows deployment of applications via HELM.
+Its deployment and configuration workflows will help you to get up and running with Kubernetes faster.

+[Supergiant Capacity - Beta](https://github.com/supergiant/capacity) is a tool that ensures that the right hardware is available for the required resource load of your Kubernetes cluster at any given time.
+This helps prevent over-provisioning of your container environment and overspending on your hardware budget.

+[Test suite for Kubernetes](https://github.com/mrahbar/k8s-testsuite) is a test suite consists of two Helm charts for network bandwith testing and load testing a Kuberntes cluster.

+[Keel](https://github.com/keel-hq/keel) is a Kubernetes Operator to automate Helm, DaemonSet, StatefulSet & Deployment updates.

+[Kube Monkey](https://github.com/asobti/kube-monkey) is an implementation of Netflix's Chaos Monkey for Kubernetes clusters.
+It randomly deletes Kubernetes (k8s) pods in the cluster encouraging and validating the development of failure-resilient services.

+[Kube State Metrics (KSM)](https://github.com/kubernetes/kube-state-metrics) is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
+It's not focused on the health of the individual Kubernetes components, but rather on the health of the various objects inside, such as deployments, nodes and pods.

+[Sonobuoy](https://sonobuoy.io/) is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a choice of configuration tests in an accessible and non-destructive manner.

+[PowerfulSeal](https://github.com/powerfulseal/powerfulseal) is a powerful testing tool for your Kubernetes clusters, so that you can detect problems as early as possible.

+[Test Infra](https://github.com/kubernetes/test-infra) is a repository contains tools and configuration files for the testing and automation needs of the Kubernetes project.

+[cAdvisor (Container Advisor)](https://github.com/google/cadvisor) is a tool that provides container users an understanding of the resource usage and performance characteristics of their running containers.
+It is a running daemon that collects, aggregates, processes, and exports information about running containers.
+Specifically, for each container it keeps resource isolation parameters, historical resource usage, histograms of complete historical resource usage and network statistics.

 [Etcd](https://etcd.io/) is a distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines.
 Etcd is used as the backend for service discovery and stores cluster state and configuration for Kubernetes.